kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 - PhD is possibly first in the end of 2026, however another PhD is at June it sounds.

 ### TODO: 'Live' Cluster Simulator

-#### Now TODOs

-- We need either to reduce plan timeout or make the plugin able to detect not having planned pods and skip planning in that case.
-- Finish the implementation of the live cluster simulator by line-by-line study of the code.
-- Run 3 different traces with different utilizations (e.g., 0.9, 0.95, 1.0) and see how our scheduler performs compared to default scheduler.
-- Update Vagrant so it works after having moved files around.
-- Find en smartere måde at referere til plot funktionen fra `plots.py` vi benytter i `trace_generator.py`.

 #### Design